 “There are still things we need to improve, like excessive bureaucracy, slow processes – which are not exactly conducive to the business life,” warned the president of the Luso-British Chamber of Commerce.

 Like bureaucracy, the abrupt and systematic change in the tax regime is also a big problem for investors.
-A problem that is highlighted by the Luso-Japanese Chamber of Commerce.
+A problem highlighted by the Luso-Japanese Chamber of Commerce.

-“The Japanese, especially when they are doing business, like to plan for the (very) long term.
-So one of the biggest obstacles we have is the constant changes to the tax regime and even the support that is given to companies.
+“The Japanese people, especially when they are doing business, like to plan for the (very) long term.
+So one of the biggest obstacles we have is the constant changes in the tax regime and even the support that is given to companies.
 They often change every two years and that’s critical for Japanese culture.”

 Fragility does not overlap with Portugal’s potential

-Although there are weaknesses in Portugal, the presidents of the Chambers of Commerce have been unanimous in stating that the country has all the conditions to be one of the main European focuses of foreign investment in the not too distant future.
+Although there are weaknesses in Portugal, the presidents of the Chambers of Commerce have been unanimous in stating that the country has all the conditions to be one of the main European focuses of foreign investment soon.

 “If things are done well, there’s no reason it shouldn’t be [one of the main focuses of investment in Europe], and it’s extraordinary that even with fiscal uncertainty, excessive bureaucracy and some slowness in the justice system, investors are still interested in betting on Portugal,” Filipe Lowndes Marques said.